fgdorais/fgdorais.github.io/_archives/diaconescu-s-theorem.md

 people: [Per Martin-Löf, Peter Aczel, Radu Diaconescu]
 bibliography: [Dia75r]
 ---
-Radu Diaconescu (1975) showed that the Axiom of Choice implies the Principle of Excluded Middle.
+{% include t cite='Dia75r' %} showed that the Axiom of Choice implies the Principle of Excluded Middle.
 More specifically, he showed that every topos that satisfies (a very mild form of) the Axiom of Choice is Boolean.
 Diaconescu's argument applies in many other contexts too.
 In this post, I will present a variant of that argument.
 I will keep the context of the argument deliberately ambiguous to demonstrate its broad applicability.

 A set $$a$$ is **decidable** if $$x = y \lor x \neq y$$ holds for all $$x, y \in a.$$ In other words, $$a$$ is decidable if the diagonal $$\set{(x,x) : x \in a}$$ is complemented in $$a \times a.$$ The empty set and singleton sets are trivially decidable, but some more complicated sets are decidable too.
 For example, one can use induction to show that the set of natural numbers is decidable.
 This and the following fact shows that every set of natural numbers, in particular $$\set{0,1},$$ is also decidable.